 The limitation could be “lifetime.”
-They can ditch website data after six months for Website Custom Audiences, so they may not have access to more than that at this time.
+They can ditch website data after six months for A website custom audience matches people who visit your website with people on Facebook.
+You can then create ads to show to that audience., so they may not have access to more than that at this time.
 Requiring more could be a storage issue (though I’m certainly no tech person).

 Regardless, come on… This could easily be simplified for the advertiser who has routinely used Custom Conversions and events.

 Do you have value-based Lookalike Audiences?
 How are you using them, and what types of results are you seeing?
 If you don’t have them, how might you use them?